The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Detailed proofs

-To prove that RAM converges with rate $\rho$ when there is no noise, we provide a feasible solution to the LMI~\eqref{eq:lmi_cvx_rate} with lifting dimension $\ell=1$.
-In fact, our solution has the same structure as the weighted off-by-one IQC formulation in~\eqref{eq:IQC_parameterization}, where the positive definite matrix $Q\succ 0$ is given by
+To prove that RAM converges with rate $r$ when there is no noise, we provide a feasible solution to the LMI~\eqref{eq:lmi_cvx_rate} with $\ell=1$.
+Our solution has the same structure as the weighted off-by-one IQC formulation in~\eqref{eq:IQC_parameterization}, where the positive definite matrix $Q\succ 0$ is given by